sdathey/Azure-SOC/README.md

 ## Architecture Before Hardening And Implementing Of Security Controls
 ![Architecture Diagram](https://i.imgur.com/1yJ0IJU.jpg)

-Before implementing any security controls, all resources in the honeynet were initially deployed and exposed to the internet.
+Before implementing any security controls, all resources in the honeynet were initially deployed and exposed to the Internet.
 The Virtual Machines had both their Network Security Groups and built-in firewalls set to allow all traffic.
 Other resources were deployed with public IP Addresses visible to the Internet, without any private endpoints.

 ## Architecture After Hardening And Implementing Of Security Controls
 ![Architecture Diagram](https://i.imgur.com/c0cSnfw.jpg)